Accessibility Policy and Plan

 STATEMENT OF COMMITMENT

-Lotek Wireless Inc. (“Lotek”) is committed to treating all people in a way that allows them to maintain their dignity and independence – we believe in integration and equal opportunity.
-We are committed to meeting the needs of people with disabilities by creating and maintaining an accessible environment for all Lotek employees, customers and visitors.
-This is achieved by following the objectives and requirements outlined in legislation such as the Accessibility for Ontarians with Disabilities Act, 2005 (the “AODA”).
+Lotek Wireless Inc. (“Lotek”) is committed to treating all people in a way that allows them to maintain their dignity and independence.
+We believe in integration and equal opportunity.
+We are committed to meeting the needs of people with disabilities by creating and maintaining an accessible environment for all employees, customers and visitors.
+This commitment is guided by the Accessibility for Ontarians with Disabilities Act, 2005 (the “AODA”) and related regulations.

 Background and Purpose

-Under the legislation (such as the AODA, and the Integrated Accessibility Standards Regulation (“IASR”)) standards are established to address barriers that people with disabilities face.
-The purpose of Lotek’s Accessibility Policy (“LAP”) is to outline Lotek’s responsibilities under the legislation.
-LAP is guided by the principles of Dignity, Independence, Integration and Equal Opportunity – any policy that does not respect these principles will be modified or removed.
-No changes will be made to this policy before considering the impact on people with disabilities.
+Under the legislation (such as the AODA, and the Integrated Accessibility Standards Regulation (“IASR”)), standards are established to remove and prevent barriers faced by individuals with disabilities.
+The purpose of Lotek’s Accessibility Policy (“LAP”) is to outline the company’s responsibilities under the legislation.
+LAP is guided by the principles of Dignity, Independence, Integration and Equal Opportunity – Any policy that does not respect these principles will be modified or removed.
+Changes to this policy will consider the impact on individuals with disabilities.

-Lotek has also provided our Multi-Year Accessibility Plan (“MAP”).
-This MAP outlines the steps the Lotek has taken and will take to prevent and remove barriers to accessibility.
-It will be reviewed and updated at least once every five (5) years.
+Lotek has also developed a Multi-Year Accessibility Plan (“MAP”) that outlines the steps Lotek has taken and will continue to take to identify, prevent and remove barriers to accessibility.
+The MAP will be reviewed and updated at least once every five (5) years

 Lotek’s MAP can be found below this document.